Mediation

 • Conservatorship: The legal rights and responsibilities of each parent in making decisions for the child.

-• Possession and Access: The schedule and logistics for visitation, including holidays and vacations.
+• Possession & Access: The schedule and logistics for visitation, including holidays and vacations.

 • Mediation helps parents agree on a plan that serves the child’s best interests while minimizing conflict.